 On the level of the Priestly Code, a continuous thread begins only with Exod 1:13-14.
-It continues unaltered in Exod 2:23a β b-25; 6:2-7:13.
-In Gen 50, on the other hand, the combining redaction R^{JP} has taken over only Jacob's age (110 years) from the Priestly Code (Gen 50:22b P), attaching it to the Yahwist's account with the help of 50:26a β R^{JP}.
-We can see this procedure at work in other passages, too.60 Thus, no more than remnants of the Priestly Code's stories about the patriarchs have remained61 - although this does not mean that we should have to conclude that the source P never existed.
+It continues unaltered in Exod 2:23a $\beta$ b-25; 6:2-7:13.
+In Gen 50, on the other hand, the combining redaction RIP has taken over only Jacob's age (110 years) from the Priestly Code (Gen 50:22b P), attaching it to the Yahwist's account with the help of 50:26a $\beta$ RIP.
+We can see this procedure at work in other passages, too.
+Thus, no more than remnants of the Priestly Code's stories about the patriarchs have remained -although this does not mean that we should have to conclude that the source P never existed.

 The severance between the books was made after the account of the death of Joseph.
-This caesura corresponds to the books of Deuteronomy and Joshua, which conclude with the death of Moses or Joshua, respectively; at this point, too, the division leads to a structuring of the epochs, which makes good sense.
-Later, the motif about Joseph's bones, Gen 50:25, 26b, also establishes a link with the end of the conquest Josh 24:32, which draws a frame around the Hexateuch.
+This caesura corresponds to that of the books of Deuteronomy and Joshua, which conclude with the death of Moses or Joshua, respectively; at this point, too, the division leads to a structuring of the epochs, which makes good sense.
+Later, the motif of Joseph's bones, Gen 50:25, 26b, also establishes a link with the end of the conquest in Josh 24:32, which draws a frame around the Hexateuch.

 In order to heal the split between Genesis and Exodus, a new beginning was put in front of the book of Exodus.
 This recapitulates the events in the book of Genesis in so far as these are essential for an understanding of the now independent book.
-Under the heading, "These are the names of the Israelites who came to Egypt with Jacob," the list of Jacob's sons in Gen 35:22b-26 is repeated.62 The style is reminiscent of the Priestly Code.
-But that is deceptive: the list is a later quotation.63 It is immediately followed by a recollection in v.
-6 of the end of the now-detached book of Genesis: the death of Joseph (Gen 50:26aa).64 The statement about the increase of the people in v.
-7 substantially repeats Gen 47:27 and at the same time anticipates Exod
+Under the heading, "These are the names of the Israelites who came to Egypt with Jacob," the list of Jacob's sons in Gen 35:22b-26 is repeated.
+The style is reminiscent of the Priestly Code.
+But that is deceptive: the list is a later quotation.
+It is immediately followed by a recollection